 - What is included with rent?
 Your rent may include Internet and/or cable television, heat, electricity, parking, laundry, or additional storage.
 If these are not included, you will need to plan for these additional expenses.

-- How much security deposit is required.
-This will be in addition to the first month rent.
+- How much of a security deposit is required?
+This will be in addition to the first month's rent.

 Other things to consider: